 The Property Committee is charged with the ongoing care, maintenance, and improvements of our building and grounds, making sure that we have a safe and welcoming environment for worship and for service to our community.
 We always welcome members who wish to lend a hand on large or small projects!
 Contact Wayne Trombly.

 The hands and heart of Christ are present through our emphasis on caring for people, and seeking to be a place where there are no outcasts.
 Outreach is expressed through parishioners' time, talents, and financial support.
 We see Christ in all our interactions.
 Giving pervades all that we do as a church and as individual Christians.

 The Outreach Committee directs and supports various projects to assist those in need.
 Activities are in place to support efforts designed to assist both individual and community programs.
 In addition, each of our activities is in direct alignment with the UN Millennium Development Goals.
-The Outreach committee also works to ensure that St. Christopher's allocates 0.7% of its budget toward the UN Millennium Development Goals as required by the Diocese.
+The Outreach committee also works to ensure that St. Christopher's allocates 0.7% of its budget toward the UN Millennium Development Goals.